-These and more occupied the space before Fed Sq. until, in 1996, the Victorian Government held an international design competition to redevelop the precinct as the city’s new (and direly needed) civic space.
+These and more occupied the space before Fed Square until, in 1996, the Victorian Government held an international design competition to redevelop the precinct as the city’s new (and direly needed) civic space.

 The project had to include both cultural and commercial spaces and an open amphitheatre capable of holding up to 15,000 people.
-It also had to be built above the city’s major transport hub – Jolimont Railway Yards, at the time an ugly, open-air crevasse cut like a diamond mine into what was otherwise the perfect position for a city square.
+It also had to be built above the city’s major transport hub – Jolimont Railway Yards, at the time an ugly crevasse cut like an open-air mine into what was otherwise the perfect position for a city square.

 Lab architecture studio, based in London at the time, produced one of the shortlisted plans and, in order to proceed further with the competition, formed a partnership with one of Melbourne’s most preeminent architecture firms: Bates Smart.

 Construction of what was then called Federation Square began in 1998 with the $450 million investment supported by the Victorian State Government, City of Melbourne, the Commonwealth Government and the private sector through various tenancies and major sponsorships.